kennethober/helpers/README.md

 # Helpers

-A module of handy-dandy functions.
+A module of helper functions.

 The guiding principle of this module is to provide functions that are consistently useful, encourage good coding, and don't encourage forgetting how to use Javascript.